Surreal ordered exponential fields: Preliminaries IV: Hahn fields

-Let $\Gamma$ be an ordered abelian group.
-Then the Hahn group $\R((t^\Gamma))_{\On}$ is in fact a \emph{Hahn field}.
-We call $\Gamma$ the \textbf{value group of $\R((t^\Gamma))_{\On}$}.
+are well-defined in Hahn fields for infinitesimal elements $\epsilon \in \R((t^\Gamma))_{\On}$, in virtue of a classical result of Neumann~\cite{N}.

 Let $K$ be a truncation closed, cross sectional subfield of $\R((t^\Gamma))_{\On}$.
 The set $\R_K= \{r\ \in \R : rt^0 \in K \}$ is an Archimedean ordered field, which we will call the \textbf{coefficient field} of $K$.
 Note that $\R_K$ is isomorphic to the residue class field of $K$ with respect to the Archimedean valuation.\footnote{The traditional definition of the residue class field does not work in NBG if $K$ is a proper class.
 For a suitable modification applicable to sets and proper classes, see~\cite[page 1253]{EH5}.} The multiplicative subgroup $t^\Gamma\subseteq K^{>0}$ is a canonical cross section for $K$.
-We also single out the (nonunital) ring of \textbf{purely infinite elements of $K$}:

 The following result, which is employed in the proof of Proposition~\ref{IF}, is critical in the proof of the main theorem.

 \begin{proposition}[\cite{EH5}, Theorem 18;~\cite{EH8}, Theorem 14] If $K$ is a truncation closed, cross sectional subfield of a Hahn field $\R((t^\Gamma))$ and $\imath:\Gamma\rightarrow \No$ is an initial group embedding, then the mapping that sends